 Artists work with paint; sculptors with marble - the good man works with his mind.

-Although your father or brother may waste your inheritance, you must ask if they will take their "greater share of honest, loyalty, and brotherly love."
-It's absurd to think they can take more of these things!
+And although your father or brother may waste your inheritance, you must ask if they will take "your decency ... loyalty ... or ... your brotherly love" (v.
+9, p.
+150).
+It's absurd to think they can take these things from you!
 Therein lies the answer to "what is good?"
 Virtue is the sole good!
 And you can get this from yourself!
 You don't have to compete with others for it.
 You don't have to wait on it; you don't have to pay for it - rather, you simply have to make it your 'guiding star' - the center of your world-view and paradigm.
-Your "currency" is virtue it's what makes you tick.
+Your undeniable, unalterable "currency" is virtue - it's what makes you tick.

 Others' currency can be found by 'flashing' it in front of them.
 If he is guided by money, then he can be paid off with coins.
 If it is food, then delicious food.
 It is the god he worships.

-We must watch for, what Epictetus calls, "insidious opinions" (verse 18).
+We must watch for, what Epictetus calls, "vicious judgements" and that we should do all that we can to root them out (v.
+18, p.
+151).
 They are insidious because they erode the most sovereign and absolute philosophical concepts: virtue is the sole good and it can be found from within by the working of our own will.